json to excel conversion

 QA Engineers

-You need to analyze API responses, error logs, or test results in JSON format to identify patterns and issues.
+Analyze API responses, error logs, or test results in JSON format to identify patterns and issues.

 Marketing Professionals

-You receive campaign data, customer analytics, or social media metrics in JSON format but need to create reports in Excel.
+Receive campaign data, customer analytics, or social media metrics in JSON format but need to create reports in Excel.

 Real-World Use Cases